ooni/ooni.org/content/post/lepidopter.md

 ---

-The Open Observatory of Network Interference (OONI) team is happy to announce the beta release of ooniprobe's distribution for Raspberry Pis, caĺled **Lepidopter**.
+The Open Observatory of Network Interference (OONI) team is happy to announce the beta release of OONI Probe's distribution for Raspberry Pis, caĺled **Lepidopter**.

 ## What is Lepidopter